Boundary values, random walks and $\ell^p$-cohomology in degree one: Definitions and further discussions

-Indeed, Theorem \ref{tpoisson} does not cover (for all $p$) groups of polynomial growth.
-But for these groups, many (quite different) proofs of the vanishing of reduced $\ell^p$-cohomology are available to the reader: groups of polynomial growth have infinitely many finite conjugacy class and see \cite[Theorem 6.4]{Kap} or \tcentrinf; they are also polycyclic, hence CF, and see \cite[Theorem 2.2]{Tes} or \tvantran; lastly they satisfy certain Poincaré inequalities and see \cite[Corollary 1.10]{HS-polyn}.
+Theorem \ref{tpoisson} does not cover (for all $p$) groups of polynomial growth.
+But for these groups, many (quite different) proofs of the vanishing of reduced $\ell^p$-cohomology are available to the reader: groups of polynomial growth are quasi-isometric to nilpotent groups, these have infinitely many finite conjugacy class (in fact, infinite center) and see Kappos \cite[Theorem 6.4]{Kap} or \tcentrinf; they are also polycyclic, hence CF, and see Tessera \cite[Theorem 2.2]{Tes} or \tvantran; lastly they satisfy certain Poincaré inequalities and see Holopainen \& Soardi \cite[Corollary 1.10]{HS-polyn}.
 The first assertion requires to use that groups of polynomial growth are virtually nilpotent by Gromov's famous result \cite{Gro-polyn}.

 Theorems \ref{tinclu-t} and/or \ref{tpoisson} essentially unify many preceding notions of an ideal boundary which allows to compute the reduced $\ell^p$-cohomology (in degree one).
 These boundaries are $\ell^p$-corona (see Gromov \cite[\S{}8.C]{Gro} and Élek \cite{El-lpbnd}), the Bourdon \& Pajot boundary for hyperbolic spaces (see \cite{BP}), the Floyd boundary (Puls, see \cite{Puls-floyd}) and the $p$-harmonic boundary (Puls, see \cite{Puls-pharmbnd}).
 The advantage of the Poisson boundary is that it is better understood than most of the above (\eg it possesses a linear structure).
 It is worthwhile to underline that, in non-amenable groups, a result of Karlsson \cite{Karl-floyd} exhibits a strong link between Floyd and Poisson boundaries.